 Freelancing is one of the most rewarding things you could ever do.
-It brings a huge amount of freedom, independence and control over your own destiny.
+It brings a tremendous amount of freedom, independence and control over your destiny.
 It's also incredibly challenging.
-But nothing beats running your own business.

 That's right!
 No one is the boss of you anymore.
 No more appraisals.
 No more getting told off for being late.
 No more working for control freaks, strange managers or directors.
 You are in control of your working life and no one else.